majusko/grpc-apm-spring-boot-starter/README.md

 ## Quick Start

-Simple start consist only from 3 simple steps.
+Quick start consist only from 2 simple steps.

 (If you never used [gRPC library](https://github.com/LogNet/grpc-spring-boot-starter) before, have a look on this [basic setup](https://github.com/LogNet/grpc-spring-boot-starter#4-show-case) first.)